DevEnv-94/Grafana_HA_project/README.md

 </p>
 </details>

-## Prometheus, Alertmanager, Rules and Alerts in Telegram and DeadManSnitch
+## Prometheus with TLS (self-signed) and Basic Auth, Alertmanager, Rules and Alerts in Telegram and DeadManSnitch

 Prometheus and Alertmanager Docker-Compose file
 ```yaml